Phillip-Miller/PhoneBook/README.md

 # PhoneBook
-A phone book written in java
+A phone book written in java.
+I wrote this to brush up on my java skills before one of my classes!